kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 2. Charlie goes to Ian and requests a cluster.

 3. Ian provisions a cluster running a gateway controller with a [GatewayClass] resource named `basic-gateway-class`.
-The gateway controller manages XXX.
+The gateway controller manages the infrastructure associated with routing traffic from outside the cluster to inside the cluster.

 4. Ian gives Charlie credentials to the new cluster, and tells Charlie that they can use GatewayClass `basic-gateway-class` to set things up.